mostafa-ja/sigma-binary/README.md

 # Sigma-Binary: Evaluating the Robustness of Adversarial Defenses in Malware Detection

-Welcome to the official repository for **"Evaluating the Robustness of Adversarial Defenses in Malware Detection Systems"**, a research paper currently under review at *IEEE Transactions on Information Forensics & Security (T-IFS)*.
+Welcome to the official repository for **"Evaluating the Robustness of Adversarial Defenses in Malware Detection Systems"**, a research paper currently under review.

 📄 **Paper**: The latest version is available on [arXiv](https://arxiv.org/abs/2505.09342).